y-syo/pogit/README.md

-# sg
+# pogit

 > 🌸 a git wrapper for cute commits
 > *by [y-syo](https://y-syo.me)/[mmoussou](https://profile.intra.42.fr/users/mmoussou)*

 ## what is this all about ?

-``sg`` is a git wrapper that aims for prettier and more easily readable commit messages.
+``pogit`` is a git wrapper that aims for prettier and more easily readable commit messages.

 It also helps you working with multiples remotes at once.